 1. What it measures.
 The original Rice Purity Test measures life experiences — real things that happened to a real person.
 The AO3 purity test measures reading and writing experiences — things you engaged with in fiction.
 A low AO3 score does not mean you have done those things in life.

 2. Inverted social meaning.
-On the original RPT, attitudes about low scores are mixed.
+On the original test, attitudes about low scores are mixed.
 On the AO3 test, a very low score is almost universally celebrated — it means you have been everywhere in fandom.
-The community rewards depth of engagement.

 Frequently Asked Questions